elasticio/api-docs/source/includes/_contracts.md

 ## What is a Contract unit?

-To put this simply: the Contract can be used to encompass all of those development teams as well as to create the integration flows using all of those developed components.
-However, there are more features included in this unit.
-Here is a summary of capabilities that Contract can enable:

-- Share private components

-All of these possibilities can be enabled or disabled based on the level of access within the Contract unit.
-All members of a Contract would have their access level or roles.
-Currently, there are only 3 roles:

-- Contract Admin - this role gives the holder all the rights within the Contract unit
-- Integrator -
-- Guest - this role gives view-only rights to examine the work done by Integrators
+A Contract is a structural entity which reflects an agreement Contract between a customer and the platform provider.
+It can have an unlimited number of members, workspaces and development teams.
+The purpose of the Contract is to manage all members, workspaces and development teams.
+It also serves a singular entity for the billing against the consumed resources by all the integration flows.

-Each role is limited to the given Contract only.
-The same user in the platform can have different roles in different Contracts
+Every member of the Contract has one unique access level or role within the current Contract: `Contract Admin`, `Integrator` or a `Guest`.
+The same user in the platform can have different roles in different Contracts.

-*Please note only the Tenant Administrator can create a Contracts unit and the first Admin for you.
+*Please note only the Tenant Admin can create a Contracts unit and the first Contract Admin.
 After the unit is created the Contract Admin can invite others and set their level of access.
-(Tenant is a higher structure, which includes all Contracts that belong to the white-label client)*
+(Tenant is a higher structure, which includes all Contracts that belong to the white-label client).*

+The table below lists the access roles against the performed API requests:

 Request / Role                                      | Tenant Admin  | Contract Admin    | Integrator    | Guest